zhenglong1603/ip/docs/README.md

 1.[T][] read a book
 ```

-### Searching for tasks by keyword: `find`
+### Search for tasks by keyword: `find`
-Finds tasks whose description contain the keyword
+Finds tasks whose description contains the keyword

 Format:`find <keyword>`
 - The search is case-sensitive. e.g`book` will not match `Book`